MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), [Office 365](https://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf)*

 End-user Office applications and Office services can use the Azure Rights Management service from Azure Information Protection to help protect your organization’s data.
 These Office applications are Word, Excel, PowerPoint, and Outlook.
-The Office services are Exchange and SharePoint.
+The Office services are Exchange and Microsoft SharePoint.
 The Office configurations that support the Azure Rights Management service often use the term **information rights management (IRM)**.

 ## Office applications: Word, Excel, PowerPoint, Outlook
 These applications natively support Azure Rights Management and let users apply protection to a saved document or to an email message to be sent.
 Users can apply [templates](configure-policy-templates.md) to apply the protection.
 Or, for Word, Excel, and PowerPoint, users can choose customized settings for access, rights, and usage restrictions.